Considering Byron Center Public Schools?

 How to Enroll Your Child

-The initial step is to complete the online New Student Registration Form using the link below.
+The initial step is to complete the online New Student Registration Form using the appropriate link below.

 Note: Once your New Student Registration has been successfully submitted you may only make changes to your information by contacting Byron Center Public Schools directly.

 Before your registration is complete, you must bring the following documents into the Byron Center Public Schools Administration Office:

 We cannot finish registering your child without having all the documentation listed below in our possession.